 Gemmology is the study and identification of gem materials, ranging from natural and synthetic gemstones through to imitation.

-This highly practical course takes place within a fully equipped gem lab, enabling you to carry out a range of standard gemmological tests used in the identification of gemstones.
+This highly practical Gemmology HND course takes place within a fully equipped gem lab at the School of Jewellery, enabling you to carry out a range of standard gemmological tests used in the identification of gemstones.